reductstore/reductstore/docs/http-api/entry-api.md

 {% swagger method="post" path=" " baseUrl="/b/:bucket_name/:entry_name" summary="Write a record to an entry" %}
 {% swagger-description %}
-The storage creates an entry at the first write operation.
-The record should be placed to the body of the request.
-The body can be empty.
+The storage creates an entry on the first write operation.
+The record should be placed in the body of the request.
+The body can also be empty.
 {% endswagger-description %}

 {% swagger-parameter in="path" name=":bucket_name" required="true" %}